2ndSightLab/ai-tracker/fixed.md

 ## 8/14/2026

+🟢 Fixed manually: Should not be logging errors when roles are not configured because they get configured in the process.

 🟢 Finally parallel process is getting through all accounts and role assumption at all points is working correctly.
 No eternal loops and fixed a bunch of wonky errors.

 🟢 Fixed an error that after some other "fix" by the model caused the diagram to completely hang.
 That took a while for the model to sort out and stop finger pointing between projects.